fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Prophet continued, “Verily, when the unbeliever is ready to depart the world and is facing the Hereafter, angels descend from heaven with darkened faces and with them sack-cloth.
 They will sit away from his as far as the eye can see.
 Then, the angel of death approaches until he sits by his head and he says: O filthy soul, come out to the displeasure of Allah and His wrath!
 He will be separated from his body like the tearing of skewers from wet wool and he holds it in his hand, never to leave it for the blink of an eye, until he places it in this sack-cloth.
 The scent coming from it is like the most foul corpse found upon the face of the earth.
 They will ascend with him and not pass by a gathering of angels but that they say: What a filthy spirit!
 They say he is this person, son of this person, calling him by the ugliest names by which he was known in the world, until he stops at the lowest heaven.
 They will request it to be opened for him but it will not open.”
 Then, the Prophet recited the verse, “The gates of heaven will never open for them, nor will they enter Paradise, until the camel goes through the eye of the needle,” (7:40).
 The Prophet said, “Allah Almighty will say: Write his record in the wicked register in the lowest earth.
 His spirit will be thrown down,” then the Prophet recited the verse, “It is as though he had fallen from the sky and was snatched by the birds 🐦🐦🐦 or the wind carried him down into a remote place,” (22:31).
 The Prophet said, “His spirit will return to his body and two angels will come to sit by him, saying to him: Who is your Lord?
 He will say: Uh, uh, I do not know!
 They will say: What is your religion?
 He will say: Uh, uh, I do not know!
 They will say: Who is this man sent to you?
 He will say: Uh, uh, I do not know!
 A heavenly announcement will be made: He has lied!
 Spread carpets for him in Hellfire and open a gate for him to Hellfire!
 Its heat and its flames will approach him, and he will be squeezed in his grave until his ribs press together.
 An ugly man, with hideous clothing and a foul stench, will approach him and say: Glad tidings of what despairs you, for this is your Day you were promised!
 He will say: Who are with your evil face?
 He will say: I am your wicked deeds!
 He will say: O Lord, do not begin the Hour!”

 Source: Musnad Aḥmad 18534

 Grade: Sahih (authentic) according to Al-Arna’ut

     In the name of Allah, The Almighty Creator, Owner of Life and Death.

+    (Muhammad), say “The angel of death, who is appointed over everyone of you, will cause you to die and to your Lord you will all return”
     Holy Quran - As-Sajda 32:11

-    (Muhammad), say “The angel of death, who is appointed over everyone of you, will cause you to die and to your Lord you will all return”

 In Islam, when someone is about to die then few things will happen:

-Few moments before death, the person would start to see what is usually unseen for the human eyes (God describe this as the eyes being unveiled to finally see the truth)
+Few moments before death, the person would start to see what is usually unseen for the human eyes (God describe this as the eyes being unveiled to finally see the truth).

 The Angel of Death will come to the person but how the look of the Angel of Death depends on the state of the person (which means how the Angel will appear is determined by the deeds of the person: Good deeds or bad deeds)
 When a good person dies (a person who did good deeds): The Angel of Death will appear as a bright entity, very bright light, beautiful face, clean, with hundreds of other angels behind him gathering, holding perfumes from Paradise, greeting the human being with peace (Salam).
 The angel will then take the soul out of the dying person’s softly as a drop of water.

 When an evil person dies (a person who committed sins, bad deed): The Angel of Death will appear as a very terrifying entity, his look will be so terrifying that the person would not bare to look at him.
 To the extend his soul would want to run away hiding from the Angel of Death.
 The Angel will not great such person with Salam (peace), The Angel will violently tear away the soul from his body, so violent that the person would feel terrifying pain as if he would feel sharp rose thorns ripping him apart from the inside out.
 That’s how violent the Angel will rip apart the soul of the person who committed evil.

+    By the angels who violently tear-out the souls of the disbelievers from their bodies.
     Holy Quran - An-Naazi’aat 79:1

-    By the angels who violently tear-out the souls of the disbelievers from their bodies.
+    By the angels who gently release the souls of the believers.
     Holy Quran - An-Naazi’aat 79:2

-    By the angels who gently release the souls of the believers.

 This is the reason why in Islam, we are all encouraged to do goodness because nobody knows when we are going to die.
 We are encouraged to do good deeds because if we die when we are doing good, then we will have a peaceful death, the angels will welcome you, and God will be pleased with you that you died right just after doing good.